-On the other hand, target the air flow powerfully onto a specific area, and is most effective when used in a downward direction on straight hair or hair you would like to straighten.
-Avoid using the concentrator nozzle in an upward direction, as this directs flow upwards and opens up the hair cuticle, leaving strands open to frizz and even damage.
+Target the air flow powerfully onto a specific area.
+This is most effective when used in a downward direction on straight hair or hair you would like to straighten.
+Avoid using the concentrator nozzle in an upward direction.
+This directs flow upwards and opens up the hair cuticle, leaving strands open to frizz and even damage.

 For those looking for lift and body, a bodifying mousse (we like Dove Style+Care Volume Amplifier Mousse) gives structured and control without the crunch.
-For a lighter or texturized aesthetic, look to blowdry sprays such as Suave Luxe Style Infusion Volumizing Weightless Blow Dry Spray for a wispy, romantic feel.
+For a long-lasting hold, look to blow-dry lotions such as Bed Head By TIGI Superstar Blowdry Lotion for a shiny and soft feel.